www.ameren.com

 General

 While the industry continues to work towards standardizing, there are still a variety of plug types in the market today.
 Level 1 and Level 2 (AC) charging falls into two plug types: NACS (Tesla) or J1772 (all other auto manufacturers).
-For DC Fast charging in North America, three different plug types can be found: NACS (Tesla), CCS (most other auto manufacturers) and CHAdeMO (less common).
+For DC Fast Charging in North America, three different plug types can be found: NACS (Tesla), CCS (most other auto manufacturers) and CHAdeMO (less common).
 While there are many adapters becoming available, it is important to know what plug types your vehicle utilizes.

 There are a lot of charging stations across the country and more are being installed daily.
 Charging apps like PlugShare provide a comprehensive mapping solution for all of your road trips.
 You can search for chargers in Missouri on our Charger Finder.